kristine-loh/kristine-loh.github.io/_pages/team.md

 **Gigi Case '29 (she/her)** <br>
 Gigi works on compiling a literature review of agrivoltaic policies in the U.S. <br>
-B.S. in Engineering, B.A. in Peace and Conflict Studies
+B.S. in Engineering, B.A. in Peace and Conflict Studies<br>
 Hometown: <br>
 Hobbies: <br>